Preserving the Health of Women and Girls

 Talk about HIV

-Encourage women patients to raise awareness by learning and sharing the facts about HIV
+Encourage female patients to raise awareness by learning and sharing the facts about HIV

 Know your status